Abdul Razak (footballer): Later career

 On 2 September 2013, Razak joined Russian club Anzhi Makhachkala on a season-long loan deal, with a trigger clause that once he made an appearance for Anzhi the transfer becomes a permanent one.
 On 17 October, the clause was activated.

 On 30 January 2014, Razak returned to the Premier League, when he joined West Ham United on a short-term contract.
 In April that year, he left the club without having played a first team game.

-Razak played for OFI Crete F.C. in Super League Greece before coming back to England to train with Doncaster Rovers.
+Razak played for OFI in Super League Greece before coming back to England to train with Doncaster Rovers.
 On 10 February 2015, he signed for Rovers for the rest of the League One season.

 In January 2017, Razak transferred from AFC Eskilstuna to IFK Göteborg on a three-year deal.
 After only five appearances and a loan back to AFC, in February 2018 he left for another Swedish team, IK Sirius Fotboll.
 In February 2020, he signed for Örgryte IS, IFK's rivals.